-On Katie’s 50th birthday her whole life falls apart.
-David dies of a sudden and massive heart attack and it soon becomes clear that he’s gambled away all her financial security.
+On her 50th birthday her whole life falls apart.
+Her husband dies of a sudden and massive heart attack and it soon becomes clear that he’s gambled away all her financial security.

 The sequel to Forever Lucky, this novel tells the ongoing story of the residents of London’s Highgate Village.
 Spoiler alert – read Forever Lucky before you read this!

 Katie Green has been through a traumatic time since her husband’s sudden death just six months ago.
 It came as a shock to her that he had left her in financial ruin.
 Drastic measures were called for, but she certainly didn’t expect her lodger, the mildly eccentric author, Birch, to become her lover.

 It’s New Year’s Eve and life seems to be returning to an even keel, but Celia, the wife Birch is trying to divorce, has other ideas creating turmoil and heartache at 12 Bisham Gardens.

 Katie’s teenage daughters are still unsettled and unsure of their futures and Bethan, who detests Birch, starts off on a reckless path, while her sister, Alice, struggles to focus as her A-level re-take looms.